“Meine Damen und Herren, Mesdames et Messieurs,

 Bride Of The Fox: Estate sales, thrift/charity shops, flea markets, and private buying appointments.
 I also have a few people who source for me.
 Many of them are also antique dealers who keep me in mind when they are on the hunt for furniture and decor.

-Dominique de Merteuil: What is your favorite period in time and why?
+Dominique de Merteuil: What is your favourite period in time and why?

 Bride Of The Fox: I have two that I can’t choose between.
 Late 1930s & Early 40s: Hands down, the best skirt suits with coordinating hats, gloves and bag.
 Dramatic and every detail was paid attention to.
 The designers such as Irene and Adrian knocked it out of the park.
 There is also the brilliance of Elsa Schiaparelli and her relationship with the surrealism movement.
 Every time I see her pieces, my heart flutters.
 Of course my favorite actresses are from that time: Dietrich, Crawford, Davis, and Kate Hepburn.
 My other favorite is the high fashion 1970s.
 You have great American designers such as Halston, Stephen Burrows, the beginnings of Issey Miyake and Versace.
 Both those time periods have a lot in common: brilliant sportswear (Claire McCardell & Calvin Klein), my favorite photographers (Louise Dahl-Wolfe, Horst P. Horst, Guy Bourdin, and Helmut Newton), and luxurious lounge wear.